abisop/nuttx-docs/en/faq/index.md

 ### How do I enable editing support on the command line?

-You need to change Command Line Editor from "Minimal readline" to "Command Line Editor", this way:
+You need to change Command Line Editor from \"Minimal readline\" to
+\"Command Line Editor\", this way:

     Application Configuration  --->
         NSH Library  --->